gkapfham/python-talk-abstracts/pycon_typing_summit_2025.md

 Science at Allegheny College.
 Along with conducting and publishing research on flaky tests, he regularly develops and maintains open-source Python projects on GitHub.
-Gregory is a host of the popular Software Engineering Radio podcast, where he interviews industry-leading experts from Google and Anthropic and maintainers of popular open-source Python projects like FastAPI, Hypothesis, Conda, and Pixi.
+Gregory is a host of the popular Software Engineering Radio podcast, where he interviews industry-leading experts from companies like Google and Anthropic and maintainers of popular open-source Python projects like FastAPI, Hypothesis, Conda, and Pixi.
 He has spoken at both the PyCon Education Summit and a PyCon lightning talk session and presented posters in the PyCon Poster Symposium, in addition to giving presentations at PyOhio and PyGotham.
 He has also appeared as a guest on podcasts such as Software Engineering Radio, Talk Python, the Stack Overflow Podcast, and Hanselminutes.

 ## Research Paper References